Markus1607/dummy-api-posts/README.md

-# React DummyAPI Posts
+# React DummyAPI Infinite Scroll

-This project is a React application that demonstrates how to progressively load data from a DummyAPI.
-It uses Vite, TypeScript, Tailwind CSS, and TanStack Query (React Query) for fetching data from the DummyAPI.
-The application initially loads 10 posts, user can use the load more button to load more posts.
+This project is a React application that demonstrates how to implement infinite scroll functionality using Vite, TypeScript, Tailwind CSS, and TanStack Query (React Query) for fetching data from the DummyAPI.
+The application initially loads 10 posts and fetches more as the user scrolls down.

 Check out the live demo site [here](https://markus1607.github.io/dummy-api-posts/).